Fricker95/PFM/PrivacyPolicy.md

 #### Data Security

 * All app data is stored locally on device and securely synced to iCloud, a database provided by Apple.
-We do not have access to any of you data.
+We do not have access to any of your data.

 #### Contact us at